New Year, New Adventures—Start January Strong with $50 Off!

 COVID-19

-These last few years have been grauling, we are all ready to move forward and put COVID in the past.
+These last few years have been grueling, we are all ready to move forward and put COVID in the past.
 However, it is still very present and mimics a lot of the same symptoms as the flu.
-Fever Chills Nausea Headache Fatigue With new strains still showing up we ask all families to take the proper precautions and get tested if you are showing any signs.
+With new strains still showing up we ask all families to take the proper precautions and get tested if you are showing any signs.
 Our center requires you stay home for 7 days and may return with a negative test.

 Hand Foot to Mouth/ Fifth Disease